tapfortap/Documentation/iOSAPIReference.md

 **Parameters**

-  - _appWall_ - The TFTAppWall which received a new ad.
+  - _appWall_ - The TFTAppWall that was dismissed.